 Emirates Trip.
 Day 6: Sharjah

-An epic view of he AUS Main Building
+An epic view of the AUS Main Building

-That was the day that my wife presented her technical paper at American University of Sharjah.
-I didn't planned anything and it was pretty a laid back on that day.
-The University located 17 km from our hotel and within the education city.
-Once reaching that area, we stumbled upon the Taj-Mahal-like architecture, which housed the universities.
-It was a splendid and epic view caused us forgot to take pictures of the scenery.
+That was the day that my wife presented her technical paper at the American University of Sharjah.
+I didn't planned anything and it was pretty laid back on that day.
+The university is located 17 km from our hotel and within the education city.
+Once reaching that area, we stumbled upon the Taj Mahal-like architecture, which housed the universities.
+It was a splendid and epic view that caused us to forget to take pictures of the scenery.

 The School of Engineering (left) and a dome inside the Student Center